bfw930/uv-eurovision-ai/README.md

 # Eurovision AI - Uncanny Valley entry

+##  repo layout

-## Deps:
+## deps

-    using pipenv to manage venv and pip libs, see ./Pipfile
+using python 3.8 with pipenv to manage venv / pip: see ./Pipfile (or requirements.txt)